PacktPublishing/Mastering-OpenCV-4-with-Python/README.md

 ```
 pip install face-recognition==1.2.3
 ```
-* It should be noted that face-recognition requires: dlib, Click, numpy, face-recognition-models, pillow
+It should be noted that face-recognition requires: ``dlib Click numpy face-recognition-models pillow``

-* dlib-19.8.1 Click-7.0 face-recognition-models-0.3.0 pillow-5.4.1 have been installed when installing face-recognition==1.2.3
+``dlib-19.8.1 Click-7.0 face-recognition-models-0.3.0 pillow-5.4.1`` have been installed when installing ``face-recognition==1.2.3``

  * Install cvlib:
 ```